adobe/umapi-cli/README.md

   --version   Show the version and exit.

 Commands:
-  group-read        Get details for a single user group group-read-all    Get details for all groups in a console user-create       Create a single user user-create-bulk  Create users in bulk from an input file user-delete       Delete a single user (from org and/or identity... user-delete-bulk  Delete users in bulk from input file (from org and/or... user-read         Get details for a single user user-read-all     Get details for all users belonging to a console user-update       Update user information for a single user user-update-bulk  Update users in bulk from input file
+  group-create       Create a single user group. group-create-bulk  Create groups in bulk from an input file group-delete       Delete a single user group group-delete-bulk  Delete groups in bulk from input file group-read         Get details for a single user group group-read-all     Get details for all groups in a console group-update       Update information/memberships for a single group group-update-bulk  Update groups in bulk from input file user-create        Create a single user. user-create-bulk   Create users in bulk from an input file user-delete        Delete a single user (from org and/or identity... user-delete-bulk   Delete users in bulk from input file (from org... user-read          Get details for a single user user-read-all      Get details for all users belonging to a console user-update        Update user information for a single user user-update-bulk   Update users in bulk from input file
 ```

-### General Options
+## General Options

 The following options apply to any command.
 They should be specified before the
 command being invoked.